flag of FranceFrench Accessibility Home Site Map Skiptocontent Contact Tours Travel Guide Visa Search

 Temehu Escort: the cost for this service depends on the information requested at the start of this document, like number of visitors and duration of stay, and is always included in the price.
 Guides travelling with visitors (in their own cars) are generally cheaper than guides travelling in their own vehicles.

-Archaeological Sites Guides:
+Archaeological Sites Guides

 Archaeological guides: the cost of a qualified archaeological guide and/or a museum guide is around 50 LYD a day.
 This is NOT usually included in the price, unless requested in the enquiry form.
 Please bear in mind that archaeological and museum guides are compulsory by law, and entering archaeological sites without hiring the services of a qualified guide often is not possible.
-Our enquiry form allows you to include this option in the enquiry.

-Local Payment:
+Local Payment

 How much do I need to pay for my vehicle?